top of page

 1. Improved Cardiovascular Health

 Walking helps to strengthen your heart and improve blood circulation.
 This can reduce your risk of heart disease, stroke, and high blood pressure.
-If you want to consider running instead as a form of improved cardiovascular health then look at how walking versus running stacks up.
+If you want to consider running instead as a form of improved cardiovascular health, then look at how walking versus running stacks up.

 2. Weight Management

 This benefit of walking is a given!
 Walking is a great way to burn calories and maintain a healthy weight.
 The more you walk, the more calories you'll burn.
-Adding in aerobic exercise can really help improve your stamina and is a great option when it comes to weight control.
+Adding aerobic exercise can really help improve your stamina and is a great option when it comes to weight control.

 3. Stronger Bones and Muscles